-In February 2020, the Board formed a Science and Technology Committee.
-Dr. Brown, Dr. Hamilton and Dr. Sinskey serve on this committee, with Dr. Brown serving as Chairwoman.
+Dr. Brown, Dr. Hamilton, Dr. Loh and Dr. Sinskey serve on the Science and Technology Committee.
+Dr. Brown is the Chairwoman of the Science and Technology Committee.
 The role of the Science and Technology Committee is to provide oversight and guidance on the scientific research, development and commercialization activities of Yield10.
-The Science and Technology Committee held three meetings during the year ended December 31, 2020.
+The Science and Technology Committee held four meetings during the year ended December 31, 2022.
 The duties of this committee include:

-- · review of individual program goals and objectives;
+- review of individual program goals and objectives;

 - product development strategy, and

-- · budgets and performance.
+- budgets and performance.